 I would caution about using any other forms than the ones approved by the Texas Supreme Court.
-It is not mandatory that you use those forms.
-However, one of the biggest problems I see people run into doing their own divorce is using the wrong forms such as those from another state.
+You don't need to use those forms.
+However, one of the biggest problems I see people run into doing their divorce is using the wrong forms such as those from another state.

-One way to find out if the forms will not work for you include reading the caution boxes on the forms.
+One way to find out if the forms will not work for you include reading the caption boxes on the forms.
 A few reasons why the forms will not work include:

-- Child born during the marriage that does not belong to both spouses
+- A child born during the marriage that does not belong to both spouses

 - There are prior court orders regarding a child.
 Such as child support papers